LooDaHu/ARORA_General_-Introduction/Welcome file.md

 ```
 Note:
  1. The file structure of the application should like this figure.
 And please remeber those 		   files are vital for the application, and do not delete them casually, except migration files.
 And I will explain why migration files as
- 2. There are five files with
+ 2. There are five files with STAR notation need us to work on.